About

 The Adaptive Silviculture for Climate Change (ASCC) Network is the largest experimental silviculture program focused on climate adaptation in North America and provides crucial information on how to manage forests for changing conditions.
 The Network currently maintains 14 statistically robust, operational, and diverse experimental sites, with 15 years of existing data at our oldest site.

-Since its inception in 2009, the ASCC Network has accomplished:
+Since its inception in 2009 and looking forward, the ASCC Network is:

 • Developing and implementing an experimental framework testing a suite of climate-adaptive management actions with practical, real-world relevance